ouidhi/nyc-film-permits-analysis/README.md

 removed eventagency column, no unique values. every event has the same value- Mayor's Office of Media & Entertainment.

-converted multiple values in one row to multiple rows
+converted multiple zipcode values in one row to multiple rows

-created new col, where project origin (domestic (USA) or international)
+removed the rows with zipcode 00083- it is invalid

+replaces zipcode 10048 with 10007 as it is now the primary ZIP used for the World Trade Center site and the surrounding redeveloped area (like One WTC, 9/11 Memorial, etc.).

 ## Dashboard Features